 - Pro bono opportunities provide needed services to the community and enable connections to charitable, religious, civic, community, governmental and other organizations in the region.

-The College of Law requires students to take either a clinic or an externship of at least 3 credits to graduate.
+The College of Law requires students to take an experiential learning course of at least 3 credits to graduate.
 For more information, see graduation requirements.

-Enrollment in clinic courses and externships is by application and requires the permission of the supervising faculty member.
-Prerequisites for clinic courses and most externships include Introduction to Lawyering Skills and Professional Responsibility.
+Enrollment in clinic courses, externships and the Prisoners' Rights Project is by application and requires the permission of the supervising faculty member.

-You may not enroll in more than one practice experience (clinic course or externship) in any given semester.
+You may not enroll in more than one practice experience in any given semester.
 You may not receive credit for a practice experience that is substantially duplicative of a prior practice experience for which you have received credit.

-- Clinic courses are normally one semester courses and are offered for four hours of pass/fail credit.
+- Clinics are normally for one semester and are offered for four hours of pass/fail credit.

 - Externships are normally for one semester and are offered for three credit hours.
 Externships may require concurrent enrollment in a one credit hour classroom component.
 Externships and the classroom component are graded separately on a pass/fail basis.